NBE 10-20% of all questions are from pancreas.

 Acute and Chronic pancreatitis, carcinoma, pseudocysts, cystic diseases of pancreas; all constitutes important questions.

 Q1.
-Which of the following is not a risk factor for developing cancer of pancreas?
+Which of the following is least associated with development of cancer of pancreas?

 b) BRCA 2 gene mutation

 Q2.
 Not true regarding blood supply of pancreas?

 a) Pancreas receives blood supply from coeliac trunk and superior mesenteric artery.

 b) Body and tail of pancreas is supplied by Splenic artery